infinityworks/101-Sessions/sessions/AwsCDKTypescript-100/101/README.md

 ### Log in to the AWS CLI

-If you're using an organsiation's account that uses AWS SSO, follow their instructions.
+If you're using an organisation's account that uses AWS SSO, follow their instructions.

 Otherwise, you might find the AWS documentation helpful: <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html>